P-Trish/Challenge10-SVG-Logo-Maker/README.md

 "AS a freelance web developer
 I WANT to generate a simple logo for my projects
 SO THAT I don't have to pay a graphic designer."
-Additionally I'd like to demonstrate how to generate the logo through the command-line application with the inquirer node module.
+Additionally I'd like to demonstrate how to generate the logo through the command-line application with the inquirer node module but to first run the tests to make sure they pass beforehand.

 This project was built as a tool to generate simple graphics such as a SVG logo so that developers could save on having to hire a separate graphic desiginer for such an incomplex task.